-- A. The WWBAC is comprised of a diverse membership, with each member representing a larger interest group and not simply their own interests. - B. Membership of the Committee can be found here: (insert link) - C. Alternates - Each seat may have one alternate.
+- A. The WWBAC is comprised of a diverse membership, with each member representing a larger interest group and not simply their own interests. - B. Membership of the Committee can be found here. - C. Alternates - Each seat will have one alternate.
 Either the member or the alternate may sit at the table for WWBAC meetings, but not both.